Stuycs-K/project03-final-09-chaoj-chent-ngt/DEVLOG.md

 ### 2024-01-16 Worked on a leaderboard system
 Spent 60 minutes.
 Added code and debugged and tested updating the shared memory for an array of struct players.
 This array is updated every time a word is entered.

+### 2024-01-17 debugged code and correctly update pls variable
+Spent 40 minutes.
+Fixed bunch of errors because I was incorrectly refering to pl attributes.

+### 2024-01-18 wrote sortlb function
+Spent 40 minutes.
+Wrote a sortlb function which uses pls to create a user-readable string to show progress of each player.

 ## Jason Chao

 ### 2025-01-08 - TypeRacer Game Implementation